dancuba1/motiveapp/README.md

 ***

-Both calendar preview and attendance view offer the user the ability to make an informed decision of their attendance, and whether they wish to publically display that.
+Both calendar preview and attendance view offer the user the ability to make an informed decision of their attendance, and whether they wish to publicly display that.

 ---